-WHEREAS, Montezuma County Ordinance No. 1-96 prohibits open fires in the unincorporated areas of Montezuma County, except as the Board of County Commissioners of Montezuma County based upon competent evidence may by resolution suspend said ban on open fires from time to time to the degree and manner consistent with existing wildfire dangers; and

-WHEREAS, competent evidence having been presented of sufficient rainfall throughout Montezuma County temporarily reducing existing wildfire dangers to more normal conditions;

-NOW THEREFORE BE IT RESOLVED by the Board of County Commissioners of Montezuma County that said ban on open fires should be and is hereby suspended.
+WHEREAS, Montezuma County Ordinance No. 1-96 prohibits open fires in the unincorporated areas of Montezuma County, except as the Board of County Commissioners of Montezuma County based upon competent evidence may by resolution suspend said ban on open fires from time to time to the degree and manner consistent with existing wildfire dangers; and WHEREAS, competent evidence having been presented of sufficient rainfall throughout Montezuma County temporarily reducing existing wildfire dangers to more normal conditions; NOW THEREFORE BE IT RESOLVED by the Board of County Commissioners of Montezuma County that said ban on open fires should be and is hereby suspended.
 Said suspension shall continue in effect until canceled pursuant to Montezuma County Ordinance No. 1-96.

-This Resolution is adopted this 4th day of Δu{205t} , 1998, at 12:06 o'clock p.m.

-BOARD OF COUNTY COMMISSIONERS OF MONTEZUMA COUNTY, COLORADO

-Commissioners voting aye in favor of this Resolution were:
+This Resolution is adopted this 6th day of September, at 1:00 o'clock a.m.
+BOARD OF COUNTY COMMISSIONERS OF MONTEZUMA COUNTY, COLORADO Commissioners voting aye in favor of this Resolution were: Commissioners voting no against this Resolution were: and